 Generally, the intrinsic capacity of the port of Dar es salaam is to handle more than 18 million tons of cargo as follows: -

 Port FeaturesWith the quay length of 2,600 meters, it is divided into:

 General Cargo Terminal

-This is a break-bulk section of a port with a quay of 1,478 meters comprising of 7 main quays, transit sheds with 64,463.5 of total floor sq. meters and open storage of 201,613.
+This is a break-bulk section of a port with a quay of 797 meters comprising of 4 main berths, transit sheds with 64,463.5 of total floor sq. meters and open storage of 201,613.

 Dar es salaam Port has fully automated grain handling facility with silos with the capacity of 30,000 metric tons.
-Grains can be discharged and bagged along the quay at an average of more than 2000 tons in 24 hours, or transferred to silo using dump trucks.
+Grains can be discharged and bagged along the quay at an average of more than 2,000 metric tons in 24 hours or transferred to silo using dump trucks.
 The grain terminal has concrete silos, fumigation, aeration and temperature control facilities.

 There are two oil terminal, the single point Mooring (SPM) and Kurasini Oil Jetty (KOJ).
 The SPM is an offshore tanker berth for handling exclusively crude and refined oil.
 It has capacity to accommodate tankers of up to 150,000 deadweight tons with fast discharge speed (flow rate of 2,500 cubic meters per hour for crude oil).
 SPM is connected to refineries in Dar es salaam and Ndola, Zambia through floating hoses and submarines pipes.
 KOJ is the tanker jetty for handling refined oil products with pumping capacity of 750 tons per hour.
 It can handle tankers up to 45,000 deadweights.

 The port provides both open and covered storage; it has silos for grains at any time of need and maintains storage yards for containers, motors vehicles and general cargo.